 WISEdash is an effective tool for monitoring student attendance, especially students who may be at risk for becoming chronically absent.
 Chronic absenteeism is highly correlated with low student achievement and is a strong predictor of whether a student will fail to graduate.
 The Absenteeism Early Warning dashboard on WISEdash is designed to assist districts in identifying students who may be at risk of being chronically absent – so that educators can intervene quickly.

-The Absenteeism dashboard in WISEdash displays the proportion of students at risk for being chronically absent in a school or district.
+The Absenteeism Early Warning dashboard in WISEdash displays the proportion of students at risk for being chronically absent in a school or district.
 Risk levels are broken down into three levels:

 - High risk: Students with 10 or more absences in the given school year

-- Low risk: Students with five or fewer absences
+- Low risk: Students with fewer than 6 days absent